 With students on the campus of the Chinese University of Hong Kong (December 1983)

 The Boston Research Center for the 21st Century, founded in 1993 in Cambridge, Massachusetts, USA (renamed Ikeda Center for Peace, Learning, and Dialogue in 2009), brings together scholars and activists in dialogue on common values across cultures and religions, seeking to support the development of a global ethic for a peaceful twenty-first century.
 Focal points of the center's work are human rights, nonviolence, environmental ethics, women's leadership and education for global citizenship.

-The Toda Institute for Global Peace and Policy Research carries out independent peace research and cooperates on joint projects with other research centers.
+The Toda Institute for Global Peace and Policy Research (renamed Toda Peace Institute in 2017) carries out independent peace research and cooperates on joint projects with other research centers.
 It seeks to create a global network linking scholars, activists, research organizations and NGOs.
 Established by Ikeda in 1996, it is based in Tokyo with an office in Honolulu.

 The Tokyo-based Institute of Oriental Philosophy, established in 1962, fosters exchange between Eastern and Western scholars of religion through seminars, symposiums and public lectures and interfaith dialogues.
 It conducts independent research on the history, literature and philosophy of Buddhism; on comparative religion; and on the interrelations between religion and science and religion and society.